apache/skywalking-satellite/docs/en/setup/plugins/client_grpc-client.md

 # Client/grpc-client
 ## Description
-The gRPC client is a sharding plugin to keep connection with the gRPC server and delivery the data to it.
+The gRPC client is a sharing plugin to keep connection with the gRPC server and delivery the data to it.
 ## DefaultConfig
 ```yaml
 # The gRPC server address (default localhost:11800).